 Thanks for sharing this with us Del!

 This article was posted on Thursday, May 27th, 2010 at 10:58 am and is filed under African Customs, Countries & Cultures, Customs and Traditions, Gambia, Kankurang, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “The Kankurang and Male Circumcision Customs in The Gambia”